Miami International Airport

 In 2021, Miami International Airport became the busiest international cargo airport in the U.S. and the busiest U.S. gateway for international passengers, surpassing John F. Kennedy International Airport in New York City.
 As of 2021, it is the 10th busiest airport in the U.S. with 17,500,096 passengers for the year.
-It is Florida's busiest airport by total aircraft operations, total cargo traffic and total passenger traffic.
+It is Florida's busiest airport by total aircraft operations and total cargo traffic.
 The airport is American Airlines' third-largest hub and serves as its primary gateway to Latin America and the Caribbean.
 Miami also serves as a focus city for Avianca, Frontier Airlines, and LATAM, both for passengers and cargo operations.

+In 2024, MIA Airport served nearly 56 million passengers and saw 3 million tons of cargo passing through MIA, recording three consecutive record years for passenger volume and five straight years of cargo volume.

 Miami International Airport covers 3300 acre.
 It is South Florida's main airport for long-haul international flights and a hub for the Southeastern United States with passenger and cargo flights to cities throughout the Americas, Europe, Africa, and Asia.
-It is the largest gateway between the U.S. and Latin America and the Caribbean and one of the largest airline hubs in the nation.
+It is the largest gateway between the U.S. and Central, South America and the Caribbean and one of the largest airline hubs in the nation.